-DEVELOPMENT REGULATION: A subdivision review resolution or ordinance, a zoning ordinance, official map ordinance or other municipal, county or state regulation of the use and development of land, adopted pursuant to the Municipal Land Use Law, or county or state enabling legislation.
+DEVELOPMENT REGULATION: A site plan review resolution or ordinance, a zoning ordinance, official map ordinance or other municipal, county or state regulation of the use and development of land, adopted pursuant to the Municipal Land Use Law, or county or state enabling legislation.

-DEVELOPMENT REVIEW TEAM (DRT): A team of County professionals, which meets regularly to review submitted subdivisions in accordance with the standards and criteria established by this Resolution.
-This team may be comprised of representatives from the Department of Planning, the Department of Public Works, the attorney to the County Planning Board, and other County professionals.
+DEVELOPMENT REVIEW TEAM (DRT): A team of County professionals that meets regularly to review submitted site plans in accordance with the standards and criteria established in this Ordinance.
+This team may be comprised of representatives from the Department of Planning and Engineering, the attorney to the County Planning Board, and other County professionals.

-DISTURBANCE: The addition of impervious surface (e.g. pavement); exposure or movement of soil or bedrock (e.g. grading, excavation); or clearing, cutting, or removing vegetation.
+DISTURBANCE: the addition of impervious surface (e.g. pavement); exposure or movement of soil or bedrock (e.g. grading, excavation); or clearing, cutting, or removing vegetation